sackh/here-map-widget-for-jupyter/docs/source/api_reference/control/zoom.rst

 Zoom Control
 ============

-``Zoom Control`` is an ``here-map-widget-for-juptyer`` class that represents the UI control that allows the user to change the map zoom level.
+``Zoom Control`` is an ``here-map-widget-for-jupyter`` class that represents the UI control that allows the user to change the map zoom level.

 Example
 -------